maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **fullScreen**(): `boolean`

 *__description__*: (OPTIONAL) Get player full screen state.
 NOTE: if not supported the function must be undefined.
 Annoto will use other methods to detect full screen.
-Below it is defined only for purposes of API documentation.

 **Returns:** `boolean`